acislab/CENTRA-website/README.md

 ```

-Advanced styling (via Bootstrap) can frequently be applied by adding the appropriate class immediately following
+Advanced styling (via Bootstrap) can frequently be applied by adding special syntax in curly braces immediately after the element.
-the markdown element with special syntax in curly braces.
-In the previous example, the Bootstrap class was named "img-responsive".
+In the previous example, the Bootstrap class named "img-responsive" was applied to the image.

-In the following example, the bootstrap class is named "table".
+In the following example, the Bootstrap class named "table" is applied to the table.

 ```markdown
 |  col1  |  col2  |